-OCI means students don't have to travel to a first interview because employers located elsewhere travel to campus to recruit students.
+Pre-covid: OCI meant students didn't have to travel to an employer's location for a first interview, because employers based elsewhere travelled to campus to recruit students.

-- Through OCI, 250-300 employers visit campus each year to interview students for post-grad jobs, internships and co-ops.
+- Through OCI, 250-300 employers visited campus each year to interview students for post-grad jobs, internships and co-ops.

-- The employers are located throughout the United States, with many based in the mid-Atlantic or southeast regions of the U.S., and urban regions of Virginia.
-They include for-profit businesses, government agencies, and nonprofit organizations.
+- The employers were located throughout the United States, with many based in the mid-Atlantic or southeast regions of the U.S., and urban regions of Virginia.
+They included for-profit businesses, government agencies, and nonprofit organizations.

-- Employers often book an interview date many months in advance, as part of their strategy of recruiting college students.
+- Employers often booked an interview date many months in advance, as part of their strategy of recruiting college students.

-- Employers invest time and resources to travel to campus.
-Most make one campus interview visit per year.
-This makes interview opportunities convenient for students.
+- Employers invested time and resources to travel to campus.
+Most made one campus interview visit per year.
+This made interview opportunities convenient for students.

-- OCI interviews are conducted in interview rooms in the Smith Career Center.
+- OCI interviews were conducted in interview rooms in the Smith Career Center.

-- Job fairs are one- or two-day events; some include interviews for all or part of a day.
+- Job fairs are one- or two-day events with brief conversations between students and employer; some included interviews for all or part of a day.

-- A Virginia Tech department with an on-campus job can post their jobs in Handshake.
-For the interview location, it's much easier for them to interview students in their own office.
+- A Virginia Tech department with an on-campus job could post their jobs in Handshake.
+For the interview location, it was much easier for them to interview students in their own office.

-- Employers who do not have a location in or near Blacksburg use OCI because it provides them facilities and support to conduct interviews when they travel to Blacksburg.
+- Employers who did not have a location in or near Blacksburg used OCI because it provided them facilities and support to conduct interviews when they travelled to Blacksburg.

-- Each year there is a set schedule of OCI dates and deadlines.
+- Each year there was a set schedule of OCI dates and deadlines.

-- Students apply for each job of interest 3-4 weeks prior to the interview date.
+- Students applied for each job of interest 3-4 weeks prior to the interview date.

 - Students should only apply for positions and employers that truly interest you.